-- EDI even uses standard data to make sure that the buyer’s requests and requirements are in sync with that of the customers so that the orders are successfully placed and the transaction is executed without any sort of interruptions.
+- EDI even uses standard data to ensure that the buyer’s requests and requirements are in sync with that of the customers.
+The orders are successfully placed, and the transaction is executed without any interruptions.

-- This software uses relevant data and when a purchase request is received from the buyer the data is transformed to fit the suppliers’ system and the valuable information is then used to generate the documents.
+- This software uses relevant data, and when a purchase request is received from the buyer, the data is transformed to fit the suppliers’ system.
+The valuable information is then used to generate the documents.

-- Direct EDI – This is also regarded as a point to point electronic data interchange and it helps in building an individual connection with each trading partners and it is mostly used between suppliers with a huge customer base and a multitude of business transactions.
+- Direct EDI – This is also regarded as a point-to-point electronic data interchange, and it helps build an individual connection with each trading partner.
+It is mostly used between suppliers with a huge customer base and a multitude of business transactions.

 - EDI via VAN – This is a private network that enables the interchange of electronic documents between two trading partners.